-To me, this cake screams spring, and is a great addition to your Easter dessert table.
-Similar to carrot cake, the quintessential spring cake, in texture, but not quite the same. a little better dare I say…
+To me, this cake screams spring, and would be a great to your Easter dessert table or your Mother's Day dessert.
+Similar to carrot cake, which is often considered the quintessential spring cake, but dare I say...even better!

 Give it a try and let me know what you think.